 Simon explained that during our 3-hour session he would teach us how to make a winter vegetable wellington and then he would hand us over to Angela Vescuso who would be teaching us how to make scrummy mince pies.

 With hands washed and aprons on, we were ready to begin.
 Simon explained what a simple but tasty dish the winter vegetable wellington is and how it makes the perfect starter.

 To save time, Simon and his team had already roasted portobello mushrooms, aubergine, courgette and red/yellow peppers in a little olive oil until they had taken a little colour and softened.

 We dusted the worktop lightly with strong white flour and laid out a sheet of filo pastry.
-The filo was brushed with olive oil and then a second sheet of filo placed directly over the top.
+The filo was brushed with olive oil and then the second sheet of filo was placed directly over the top.

 The Winter Vegetable Wellington was served with a drizzle of balsamic reduction and I can assure you it tasted delicious.
 A good food blogger would probably have taken a photo to show you how amazing it looked inside, I am not that blogger, I was too busy eating it but I cannot wait to make it again!

 Angela worked with us to make yummy mince pies, something which I do often make with the children at Christmas time.
 To save time Angela had pre-made our sweet shortcrust pastry so that it had time to chill before we were ready to make our mince pies.

 We were shown how to ‘ridge’ the pastry with the rolling pin prior to rolling out as this would stop the pastry from cracking.
 Using a rolling pin is something that I often struggle with for this exact reason so I was delighted to learn this little trick, especially when it worked.
 I was able to roll out my pastry without so much of a hint of a crack in it.